-Upon request, children under 16 years old traveling with parents may receive 40% discount in Superior, Triple (sharing with 2 parents/adults) and Quadruple Cabins (sharing with 3 parents/adults).
+Upon request, children under 16 years old traveling with parents may receive 40% discount in Grand Suite, Superior, Triple (sharing with 2 parents/adults) and Quadruple Cabins (sharing with 3 parents/adults).
 Some voyages may be excluded.

 Emergency medical evacuation insurance is mandatory for this trip, with a minimum recommended coverage of $100,000 per person.
 Trip cancellation insurance is optional but highly recommended.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
 You must purchase your travel insurance policy within 15 or 21 days of booking (depending on plan) for it to cover pre-existing medical conditions; refer to plan details.
 Learn more about travel insurance or get a free quote.